top of page

 Flowering prickly pear cactus in Swiss Canyon in Little San Bernardino mountains

-There were two more climbs to the scenic lookout.
+There were two additional climbs to reach the scenic lookout.
 The first was a 10-15 feet climb up a perpendicular fracture in a rock wall.
 With great hand holds it was an easy climb.

 Scrambling up rock face in Swiss Canyon in Little San Bernardino mountains